SingularityF/LLLMA/README.md

 7. Run `npm i` to install dependencies
 8. Run `docker compose up --detach faster-whisper-server-cpu` to install speech recognition server.
 Make sure Docker Desktop with the container is running in your system tray
 9. Run `npm start` to launch the UI
-10. Press and hold the mic button to speak with the assitant
+10. Press and hold the mic button to speak with the assistant